-Qyntel Deon Woods (born February 16, 1981) is an American former professional basketball player.
-He played mainly at the small forward position, but he also played at the shooting guard position, on occasion.
+Qyntel Deon Woods, born on February 16, 1981, is an American former Basketball player who played mainly at the small forward position and occasionally in the shooting guard position.

-Qyntel grew up in the Mallory Heights neighborhood.
-After attending Carver High School, he spent one season of college basketball each at Moberly Area Community College and Northeast Mississippi Community College.
-Coming out of college, Woods was known to pro scouts as a player with exceptional potential (and was sometimes compared to Tracy McGrady), but with a history of off-court problems.
-He was an early entry candidate in the 2002 NBA Draft, and he had committed to play at the University of Memphis, before making himself available for draft selection.
+Qyntel Deon Woods was born in Memphis and grew up in the Mallory High neighborhood.
+He spent one season playing college basketball each at Moberly Area Community College and one at Northeast Mississippi College while studying at Carver High School.
+The time came when Qyntel Deon Woods went out of the University of Memphis; he placed himself and his esteem in such a manner that he was known to pro-scouts as a player with exceptional potential, and somewhat ironically, he was often compared to Tracy McGrady but with a historical background of off-court problems.
+Qyntel Deon Woods was an early entry candidate in the 2002 NBA draft.
+He had a committed loyalty to play for the University of Memphis before making himself available for the purpose of draft selection.

 Northeast Mississippi CC (2001–2002)